 - A combination of the above

-Clients will have different needs and they expect from freelancers to have some flexibility when it comes to pricing models (and rates).
+Clients will have different needs and they expect freelancers to have some flexibility when it comes to pricing models (and rates).

 What you need to do is decide what would be your hourly rate, what kind of projects you want to work with, and what is your minimum charge for monthly services.

-I’ll cover in the next section, but what is important to understand at this stage is that you should approach freelancing the same way as running a real business.
+I’ll cover it in the next section, but what is important to understand at this stage is that you should approach freelancing the same way as running a real business.